jinisatpathy/HousePrice-Prediction/README.md

 Kaggle have given a dataset and have included all necessary features and wants to have a estimated price of house in Ames, Iowa.

 # Dataset
 The data is given to predict final price of a house in Ames, Iowa.
-It presents a wide range of features hepful in predicting the price.
+It presents a wide range of features helpful in predicting the price.
 There are two datasets given namely train and test.
 Test dataset have all features but target i.e. SalePrice is excluded.

 # Data Preprocessing